 In keeping with the University System of Georgia STEM Initiative Goals and the Mission of the University of Georgia’s Office of STEM education, CAIS has actively sought to better prepare K12 students for success in STEM careers and college majors.
 Our approach has focused on student learning directly, instructional support for teachers, and the development of curricular tools.
 CAIS has provided formal and informal STEM learning across the State, including 12 CAIS staff serving as judges for the Georgia State Science Fair and mentors for 5 student science fair projects over three years.
 CAIS scientists have also provided classroom programming and instruction, including teaching 250 7th graders in the Oconee County School District about the difference between ions and isotopes using 3D modelling.
 In December 2017-2018, CAIS collaborated with the Clarke County School District to hold a Saturday STEAM Academy at W.R.
 Coile Middle School.
 This 20-week Academy will engage students in experiential learning through the application of STEAM disciplines to community issues, such as water quality and transportation.
 Using design processes, multimodal communication through art, text, and oral presentations, and grade-level science and math standards and content knowledge, 50 youth, ages 11–14, will learn to integrate knowledge, define problems, move between the concrete and the abstract, and cultivate an interest and skills for success in STEM careers.

 Since 2016, CAIS has provided informal experiential learning to more than 400 children and youth through participation in public events, such as CoastFest and Google’s Gravity Games.
 At these events, scientists interact with youth (and parents) through experiments and hands-on technology, such as portable X-ray Fluorescence and ground penetrating radar.
-CAIS scientists also participate in Clarke County School District programs, such as the Eclipse Blackout event, and summer camps, such as Camp DIVE.
+CAIS scientists also participate in Clarke County School District programs, such as the Eclipse Blackout event, summer camps, such as Camp DIVE , and collaborative programs such as Fossil Finders.
 Camp DIVE is a free community resource providing the County’s youth, age 5–14, a summer enrichment program through which they can discover their potential, inquire about the world, voice their ideas, and explore their communities.
 In collaboration with the College of Education, CAIS developed a 2-week module focused on food and nutrition.
 The 50 students who participate in the module each year engage in activities such as, keeping a food journal and calculating how much sodium, sugar, and fat they consume vs. how much is recommended that they consume, and evaluating and plotting foods on a graph of the satiety index and glycemic index.
 To date, this module has run for 3-years, impacting approximately 150 youth.

 CAIS Scientists and Graduate Research Assistants have worked with Georgia State K12 teachers to develop research-based curriculum using the Georgia Standards of Excellence.